SebastianMarrero/NYC_AirBNB_Analysis/README.md

 [Interactive Tableau Link](https://public.tableau.com/app/profile/sebastian.marrero/viz/AveragePricebyRoomTypeandNeighbourhood/Sheet1)
 *Note: The unusually high average prices in some neighborhoods are due to extreme outliers.
 These have not been excluded from the current visualization but are noted for context.*

+**Associated Insight:**
+- Entire home/apartment listings dominate the market and carry the highest average nightly price.
+Shared rooms are rare and priced significantly lower.
+- Some neighborhoods, like SoHo and Williamsburg, offer a strong balance of high availability, guest satisfaction, and pricing power — indicating strong market positioning.

 ---

 ### 2. Market Activity Projection (into 2026)
 ![Market Activity](assets/images/MarketActivityByDate.png)
 [Interactive Tableau Link](https://public.tableau.com/app/profile/sebastian.marrero/viz/AirBNBMarketActivityProjectioninto2026/Sheet1)

+**Associated Insight:**
+- Listing activity has remained strong throughout the year, with noticeable dips around winter months.
+- Midtown Manhattan, despite high prices, remains consistently booked, underscoring its popularity for tourists and business travelers alike.

 ---